BetterToken/info_bettertoken/wiki/farm_management/setup_manual_venusv2.md

 **Congratulations on becoming a Threefold Farmer!**
 In order to add your 3Node to the Threefold Grid a few steps need to be taken.
 Once completed you will be able to see the status of your 3Node.
-If you have any additional questions or issues, feel free to contact us through [support@bettertoken.com](mailto:support@bettertoken.com)
+If you have any additional questions or issues, feel free to contact us through [nodesupport@threefold.tech](mailto:nodesupport@threefold.tech)

 ![nodes](venus_frontview.jpg)

 ## Step 1: Verify package contents
-Inspect the package and its contents directly after delivery and report any shipping damages to support@bettertoken.com immediately.
+Inspect the package and its contents directly after delivery and report any shipping damages to nodesupport@threefold.tech immediately.

 Verify package contents: